 - Handheld mixer

-- Small bowl or mixer attachment to store the milk
+- A small bowl or mixer attachment to store the milk

 - 1/2 cup (0.12 l) of low-fat milk